-The Company has made all necessary interest payments on the Notes in accordance with the scheduled payment dates for the year ended 31 December 2019.
-The Notes are due for repayment during April 2025.
+The Notes are due for repayment during December 2024.
 The Beneficiary is in possession of a call option, allowing for early redemption of the Notes, in certain circumstances, as outlined in the Transaction Documentation.
 No Notes were repaid during the year and the call option was not exercised.